-During the three months ended June 30, 2021, one milestone for outstanding performance restricted stock units was achieved, and the fair value of the performance restricted stock units that vested upon achievement was \$6.1 million.
+During the three months ended June 30, 2021, one milestone for outstanding performance restricted stock units was achieved.
+The fair value of the performance restricted stock units that vested upon achievement was \$6.1 million and the Company recognized stock-based compensation expense related to this milestone of \$3.8 million.
 39% of the performance restricted stock units that were granted during the year ended December 31, 2020 included this milestone as a vesting condition.
-No performance restricted stock units vested during the six months ended June 30, 2020.